PuruVJ/puruvjdev3/src/blog/all-about-jotai.md

 If there was a coolness counter for libraries and frameworks, Jotai alone would've broken it with this little util.

-Say you have this big object that many components rely on, but only on different parts of it
+Say you have this big object.

 ```js
 const defaultPerson = {